 The tapestry was intended to be a record of Lelant in 2000, chosen by villagers.
 Villagers were invited freely to choose an aspect of Lelant and sew a panel illustrating it.
 Many chose their own or another house, but there were also panels of the playgroup, dance class, and boats.
 The panels were linked by joining strips, also sewn by villagers, which illustrated other aspects of Lelant: for example, the disappeared chapel of Anta.

 Altogether there are forty two individual panels and the tapestry measures about eight feet high by seven feet wide (244 cm by 213 cm).
-The tapestry was a collective effort by villagers, the panels and adjoining strips being sewn by seventy two people, including a few children.
+The tapestry was a collective effort by villagers, the panels and adjoining strips being sewn by seventy six people, including thirteen children.

-Grants towards the cost of materials for making the tapestry were given by Cornwall Arts Centre Trust (£250) and Penwith district council (£100).
-Donations and a tea raised £140.
+Grants towards the cost of materials for making the tapestry were given by Cornwall Arts Centre Trust 250 pounds and Penwith district council 100 pounds.
+Donations and a tea raised 140 pounds.
 There is an account of the Arts Centre Trust grant, and a photograph, in the St Ives Times and Echo 22 November 1996.

 These are the people who sewed the tapestry

-Luke Adams, Patricia Adams, Gerry Aird, Ruth Aspinall, Jane Badcock, Pat Banks, Sheila Bates, Janet Biggs, Frances Blight, Beryl Bowdidge, Marguerite Butcher, Sheila Cane, Doreen Dixon-Smith, Kathleen Ennor, Bethan Evans, Madeline Evans, Owen Evans, Margaret Ferguson, Elizabeth Fieldhouse, Molly Freegard, Maggie Freegard, Tom Freegard, Adam Gower, Amy Gower, Ashley Gower, Laura Gower, Liam Gower, Margaret Gower, Tom Gower, Kathleen Gregory, Jamie Guthrie, Stacie Guthrie, Carolyn Hartley, Sheila Hawkins, Jettie Hill, Gill Hughes, Annabelle Jeggo, Win Jenkins, Margaret Jennings, Sara MacDonald, Coral Matthews, Alec McGaw, Betty McGaw, Beatrice Murphy, Eileen Murphy, Sheila Murphy, Emily Murphy, Joyce Newby, Doreen Newman, Enid Norris, Mary Page, Audrey Parker, Elaine Pearce, Janice Perkin, Eithwen (Sally) Phillips, Beryl Pool, Jean Potter, Wendy Rayment, Margaret Reed, Gladys Reeves, Jane Ritchie, Sonja Rogers, Miriam Sambrook, Brenda Scantlebury, Jean Stead, Heather Stephens, Win Triniman, Yvonne Walker, Meriel Ward, Norma Williams, Jan Williamson, Mary Wills.
+Luke Adams, Patricia Adams, Gerry Aird, Ruth Aspinall, Jane Badcock, Pat Banks, Sheila Bates, Janet Biggs, Frances Blight, Beryl Bowdidge, Marguerite Butcher, Sheila Cane, Doreen Dixon-Smith, Kathleen Ennor, Bethan Evans, Madeline Evans, Owen Evans, Margaret Ferguson, Elizabeth Fieldhouse, Maggie Freegard, Molly Freegard, Tom Freegard, Adam Gower, Amy Gower, Ashley Gower, Laura Gower, Liam Gower, Margaret Gower, Tom Gower, Kathleen Gregory, Jamie Guthrie, Stacie Guthrie, Carolyn Hartley, Sheila Hawkins, Jettie Hill, Gill Hughes, Annabelle Jeggo, Win Jenkins, Margaret Jennings, Pat Keeling, Sara MacDonald, Coral Matthews, Alec McGaw, Betty McGaw, Beatrice Murphy, Eileen Murphy, Sheila Murphy, Emily Murphy, Joyce Newby, Doreen Newman, Enid Norris, Mary Page, Audrey Parker, Elaine Pearce, Janice Perkin, Eithwen (Sally) Phillips, Beryl Pool, Jean Potter, Wendy Rayment, Margaret Reed, Gladys Reeves, Jane Ritchie, Sonja Rogers, Miriam Sambrook, Brenda Scantlebury, Jean Stead, Heather Stephens, Amanda Stock, Luke Stock, Tobias Stock, Win Triniman, Yvonne Walker, Meriel Ward, Norma Williams, Jan Williamson, Mary Wills.